 1. Affinity Photo

-Sketch is a flexible vector graphics application made particularly for designers offering them a flexible tool.
+The sketch is a flexible vector graphics application made particularly for designers offering them a flexible tool.
 It is good at working with multiple resolutions with vector shapes and infinite zoom features.
-For your designing needs, there are tools like primitive shapes, pencil, etc. The interface of Sketch is user-friendly and resembles with that of Adobe’s Photoshop and Illustrator.
-It features layers, gradient option, style presets and much more.
+For your designing needs, there are tools like primitive shapes, pencils, etc. The interface of Sketch is user-friendly and resembles that of Adobe’s Photoshop and Illustrator.
+It features layers, gradient options, style presets, and much more.
 In addition, there are plenty of plugins available online for you to use in your project.

 The USP of Pixlr is that it has 600 effects, overlays, and borders.
 It is a good image editor with all the basic features you would expect.
-You can crop, resize, and manipulate color and so on.
+You can crop, resize, and manipulate color, and so on.
 If one is familiar with Photoshop, it is easy to learn Pixlr.
-This free to use application can be used as a web app or in the Android and iOS platforms.
+This free-to-use application can be used as a web app or on the Android and iOS platforms.